Getting started with Skycap

 Pre-built Container Images — These can be hosted in any public image repo like Dockerhub or your own private repo.

-New users should click start trial for the Skycap product.
-If you're already using Cloud 66 just click New Stack → Skycap (Build containers) button on the dashboard.
+If you’re already using Cloud 66 just click New Application → Skycap (Deploy to a cluster) button on the dashboard.

-Give your App a Name — This will be used to label your application throughout the Cloud 66 dashboard.
+The first step is to give your application a name.
+This will be used to label your application throughout the Cloud 66 dashboard.

-Adding Services — You can add as many services as required by clicking the green Add Service link at the bottom of the page.
+You can add as many other services as required by clicking the green + Add Service button at the bottom of the page.
+You will need to supply a source for each service you add (more info on this below).

 Build Image from a GitHub repo — This is the easiest way to add services if your code is hosted on GitHub.
-You'll need to link your GitHub account with Cloud 66 before you can take advantage of this.
-Just click the Lets link with GitHub now link.
+You’ll need to link your GitHub account with Cloud 66 before you can take advantage of this.
+Just click the Setup access to your GitHub projects. link.
+(This is the option you should pick if you’re using our “hello world” app)

 Build image from any Git Repo — Use this option if you have a private git repo or you’re using another git provider such as BitBucket.
 You can also use this if you don’t want to link Cloud 66 to your GitHub account.
 You will need to add your Cloud 66 public key if your repo is private.
 You’ll be prompted to do this if it’s required.